HomeMy WebLinkAboutREPORT Strategic Plan Progress 20261

 webpage is complete.
 Trustee Talks have been scheduled for April and November.
 The Senior Roundtable update will

 take place at the Feb.
 24 Town Board meeting.
-Management Analyst Simpson will present on the Senior Needs Analysis
+Management Analyst Simpson gave a presentation about the Senior

 Develop a master plan for Town Parks and Open Space, in cooperation with the